Holographic Schwinger effect with Translational Symmetry Breaking: Translational Symmetry Breaking Background

 \section{Translational Symmetry Breaking Background}

 We consider a bulk geometry where translational symmetry is explicitly broken via massless scalar fields.
 The background metric and field content are given by \cite{Andrade2013},

-where $f(r)$ denotes the blackening function, $A_t(r)$ is the time component of the Maxwell field, and $\psi_I$ are spatially linear scalar fields responsible for breaking translation invariance.
-Also $a$ labels the $d-1$ spatial $x^a$ directions, $I$ is an internal index that labels the $d-1$ scalar fields and $\alpha_{I\,a}$ are real arbitrary constants.
+where $f(r)$ denotes the blackening function, $A_t(r)$ is the time component of the Maxwell field, and $\psi_I$ are spatially linear scalar fields responsible for breaking translational invariance.
+Here, $a$ labels the $d-1$ spatial directions $x^a$, $I$ is an internal index labeling the $d-1$ scalar fields, and $\alpha_{Ia}$ are real arbitrary constants.
+The parameter $\alpha$ controls the strength of momentum relaxation induced by the linear axion fields and thus explicitly breaks translational invariance in the boundary theory.

+Throughout this work, $\alpha$ is interpreted solely as a translational symmetry breaking (TSB) parameter and should not be confused with random disorder.
+Therefore, increasing $\alpha$ corresponds to stronger momentum dissipation in the dual field theory while preserving the homogeneity of the bulk geometry.
+It is important to emphasize that the present model remains homogeneous and isotropic despite the presence of $\alpha$, and thus does not represent disorder in the usual condensed matter sense.

-To ensure isotropy, the coefficients $\alpha_{Ia}$ are chosen such that
+To ensure isotropy, the coefficients $\alpha_{Ia}$ are chosen such that,

 which guarantees that the spatial directions are treated on equal footing.